toktamk/research-dashboard/README.md

 ## 🤖 Research Q&A Chatbot with LLM + RAG Consensus Reasoning

-This project is an advanced research-focused chatbot that answers questions about your scientific publications using a **multi-step reasoning algorithm** combining general large language models (LLMs) and Retrieval-Augmented Generation (RAG) over your own papers.
+This project is an advanced research-focused chatbot that answers questions about my scientific publications using a **multi-step reasoning algorithm** combining general large language models (LLMs) and Retrieval-Augmented Generation (RAG) over my own papers.

 ---